Approximate group context tree: Typicality results for -mixing processes

-\begin{lemma} Under the assumptions of the Theorem, let $(B_1,\dots,B_{r})$ be a sequence of $b$-separated $t$-regular blocks where $t\geq 2|w|$.
+\begin{lemma} Under the assumptions of Lemma \ref{thm:betamixingtypicality}, let $(B_1,\dots,B_{r})$ be a sequence of $b$-separated $t$-regular blocks where $t\geq 2|w|$.
 Define for each $w\in S$ the number of occurrences of $w$ that are contained in one of the blocks $B_i$: